Die 6 schlimmsten Fehler bei der Fasssauna Pflege – und wie Sie sie vermeiden

 To achieve this, it is recommended to thoroughly clean the barrel sauna once a year.

-I still have one error:
+I have one more mistake:

 A neglected sauna heater can lead to numerous problems and significantly shorten the lifespan of the device.